 Our Reputation & History on Everest

-One to One Sherpa Assistance on Summit Day: For a group size of 10 we will have 16 Sherpa carrying loads on the mountain.
-On summit day a Sherpa will be assigned to you who will carry extra oxygen for you the entire day.
+One to One Sherpa/Climber Ratio on Summit Day: For a group size of 10 we usually have 16 Sherpa carrying loads on the mountain.
+On summit day a Sherpa will be assigned to carry extra oxygen for you the entire day.

 You are the climbing team.
-Alpine Ascents keeps our base camp small, and does not use base camp to support/house self-guided a or partially guided teams.
+Alpine Ascents keeps our base camp manageable and well supported, and does not use base camp to support/house self-guided a or partially guided teams.
 Dining tents, communication tents and showers have been a hallmark of our legendary base camp.

 Medical Facilities: We work with the Everest Base Camp Medical Center.
 For the last several years we have contracted with the Medical Center to provide you free visits to their doctors.
 In addition to the medical facility all of our guides are Certified Wilderness First Responders and carry extensive medical kits to provide medical care on the mountain.